The First Time Ever (I Saw Your Face) (Vikki Carr album)

 The First Time Ever (I Saw Your Face) is a 1972 album by pop vocalist Vikki Carr.
 The album was issued in the UK as "Song Sung Blue" with the same artwork (except for the album title) and "Big Hurt" replacing "The Hands of Time".

+Chart performance

+The album debuted on Billboard magazine's Top LP's & Tape chart in the issue dated June 24, 1972, peaking at No. 146 during a twelve-week run on the chart.